 - self-governing Indigenous governments

-Eligible initiatives and activities
+Eligible activities and expenditures

 - community engagement and consultation